 Index is a ‘database’ within relational database.
 Its mapping defines multiple types and maps to one or many primary shards and can have zero or many replica shards.

 MySQL => Databases

 ElasticSearch => Indices

-Inverted Index is backbone of Elasticsearch which make full-text search fast.
+Inverted Index is backbone of Elasticsearch which makes full-text search fast.
 Inverted index consists of a list of all unique words that occurs in documents and for each word, maintain a list of documents number and positions in which it appears.